On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Asymptotic Analysis of the Optimality Gaps

-In order to use~\eqref{eq:lossr} we must demonstrate that it satisfies Assumption~\ref{assump:Asf1}.
-This can be achieved by constructing bespoke test functions for a given $f$ and $G(a,\theta)$.
-We demonstrate this approach by an example in~Section~\ref{sec:news}.
-Below, we provide sufficient conditions for the existence of the test functions.
-These conditions are typically easy to verify when the loss functions $\ell(\cdot,\cdot)$ are bounded, for instance.
+Also, note that in order to use~\eqref{eq:lossr} we must demonstrate that it satisfies Assumption~\ref{assump:Asf1}.
+This can be achieved by constructing bespoke test functions for a given $R(a,\theta)$.
+We demonstrate this approach by an example in~Section~\ref{sec:Mnews}.
+Nonetheless, we also provide sufficient conditions for the existence of the test functions in the appendix.
+These conditions are typically easy to verify when the loss function $R(\cdot,\cdot)$ are bounded, for instance.

-First, recall the definition of the Hellinger distance \begin{definition}[Hellinger distance] The Hellinger distance $h(\theta_1,\theta_2)$ between the two probability distributions $P_{\theta_1}$ and $P_{\theta_2}$ is defined as \end{definition} To show the existence of test functions, as required in Assumption~\ref{assump:Asf1}, we will use the following result from \cite[Theorem 7.1]{GGV}, that is applicable only to distance measures that are bounded above by the Hellinger distance. \begin{lemma}[Theorem 7.1 of \citep{GGV}] Suppose that for some non-increasing function $D(\e)$, some $\e_n>0$ and for every $\e > \e_n$,